 Nahm opened its door in Bangkok in 2010 and the menu is influenced by the street food of Bangkok and also centuries old cookbooks belonging to private Thai households.
 Nahm is a Thai restaurant and they are located within Como Metropolitan Hotel Bangkok.
-The legendary cook David Thompson work with nahm and Como hotels for 18 years before he left in 2018.
+The legendary cook David Thompson worked with nahm and Como hotels for 18 years before he left in 2018.
 Nahm is One Michelin Star restaurant in Bangkok.

 Nahm is voted as No.1 in Asia’s 50 Best Restaurants in 2014 and they are One Michelin Star restaurant for fourth consecutive years.
 After David Thompson left, executive chef Pim Techamuanvivit is the first woman to run the flagship restaurant at the Como Metropolitan hotel in Bangkok.
 Nahm is also featured in Condé Nast: The 2021 Gold List for The Best Bars and Restaurants in the World.

 We visited the restaurant last year before the borders are closed as we were staying at Como Metropolitan Hotel Bangkok.
 Luckily, we managed to get a seat as the restaurant is often packed.

 The restaurant is located at the lobby of Como Metropolitan Hotel Bangkok and it is quiet with low light and cozy ambiance.
 The first impression of the restaurant is this looks like a proper fine dining restaurant with soft music and the service is top notch.

 Like many other Michelin One Star restaurants, they will guide you in explaining every single dish of the menu.
 They will explain the every single dish with the ingredients and the expected taste of each.